AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 **Layer 4: Execution.** The execution layer reads data, applies operators, and produces results.
 Both DataFusion and Velox use vectorized, columnar execution: data flows through the operator pipeline as batches of Arrow-format columns rather than row-by-row.
 This is the architecture that enables cache-friendly SIMD operations and high throughput on modern hardware.

 **The memory layer: Apache Arrow IPC.** Arrow's Inter-Process Communication format allows data to pass between processes (or components in the same process) as raw memory pointers to columnar buffers.
 No serialization, no copying.
-When a DataFusion component passes a batch to a Velox component in the same process, the data doesn't move at all—only the pointer does.
+When a DataFusion component passes a batch to a Velox component in the same process, the data doesn't move at all, only the pointer does.

 ---

 ## Apache DataFusion: The Rust-Native Embedded Engine

 DataFusion is the component you choose when you're building a new data system in Rust and need a query engine that you can customize at every level.
-It's not a database you deploy—it's a library you embed.
+It's not a database you deploy, it's a library you embed.

 The key design properties:

 **Pluggable table providers.** DataFusion's `TableProvider` trait defines the interface for registering a data source.
 Any implementation of `TableProvider` can be registered as a SQL table.
 This is how Iceberg support, Delta Lake support, and custom blob store readers plug into DataFusion-based systems.

 **Pluggable execution operators.** The `ExecutionPlan` trait defines the interface for a physical operator.
-Custom operators—specialized aggregation functions, ML inference operators, custom join algorithms—can be inserted into the execution pipeline.
+Custom operators, specialized aggregation functions, ML inference operators, custom join algorithms, can be inserted into the execution pipeline.

 **Optimizer rule extensibility.** The optimizer runs a sequence of rule passes.
 Custom optimizer rules can be added to the pipeline to implement engine-specific optimizations that the default DataFusion implementation doesn't include.